pswarren-sudo/google-data-analytics_capstone-project_bellabeats/README.md

 - The following analysis is my capstone project for the "Google Data Analytics Certification" offered on Coursera.

-- The analysis is located in the Rmd file in the repo.
+- The analysis is detailed in "google-data-analytics_capstone-project_bellabeats.Rmd" located in the repo.

 - The project guideline is uploaded in the repo as "Case-Study-2-_-How-can-a-wellness-technology-company-play-it-smart.pdf" and is based on Google's 6 phases of data analytics.